For Students

 felt by fair-minded critics, since they will see that you are listening to them and

 taking their concerns seriously.
-They may even feel that he is making a
+They may even feel that they are making a

 significant impact on you.